 Batteries are the lifeline to substations, providing backup power.
 I’m going to go over a typical substation battery sizing calculation.

-I’ll guide you through each step and highlight the key factors to keep in mind for all your different substation loads.
-But before we dive into the nitty-gritty of the calculation, let’s take a moment to appreciate the crucial role these batteries play in keeping power flowing.
+We’ll take it step by step, highlighting the key factors you need to consider for various substation loads.
+But first, let’s take a moment to appreciate the vital role these batteries play in keeping our world electrified.

 The lifeline of substations is batteries

-For this reason, we use a battery charger.
-The battery charger converts the 120V AC supply to 48V DC, while also keeping the floating 48V DC battery charged and ready to go.
+Notice how the 120V AC power supply feeds the 21kV switchgear protection loads.
+But these loads are all powered by 48V DC.
+To make this happen, we use a battery charger.
+This device converts the 120V AC supply to 48V DC while keeping the 48V DC battery charged and ready for action.

 How does the battery system work?

-The battery is always on standby, ready to power your system.
-When you’re connected to the AC power supply, the following two things happen:
+The battery is always on standby, eager to power your system.
+When you’re hooked up to the AC power supply, two things happen:

 - The battery charger trickle charges the battery as needed.